 Because there will be more than one tag, ManyChat cannot automatically choose one for you.
 So you need to explicitly tag all promotional messages that are sent beyond the 24-hour messaging window with a tag that matches its content.
 For content that doesn’t fit any of the tags, you’ll need to use an SMS or email instead.

 What Message Tags Are There and What Do They Mean?

 Message Tags describe the content of a message and let Facebook know why you’re contacting a subscriber.
 To determine which tag applies to your message, it’s best to go to the source — Facebook’s own guidelines.
 We’ve included them here for your convenience, but you should always review all of the official material.

 Note: The Human_Agent Tag is still in beta.
 Once it’s public, we will apply it automatically to messages sent via Live Chat.
 Learn more here.

 One-Time Notifications: Beyond tags, you’ll be able to send a single message to users who explicitly opt in to receive it.
 The one-time notification (OTN) will allow you to send messages beyond 24 hours for use cases that don’t fall into the definition of the four Message Tags.
 ManyChat recently introduced a new OTN Request block option inside of Messenger Steps to let you request an OTN from subscribers.

 3 Steps to Make Sure You’re Ready for March 4th

-There are three key steps you need to take to make sure your account is compliant:
+There are three key steps you need to take to make sure your messaging platform is compliant: